Stories from Coventry

 Session 2: Surfacing Seldom Heard and Seldom Seen Communities

-The panel for the second session talked of the importance of authenticity and working closely with seldom heard communities.
+The panel talked of the importance of authenticity and working closely with seldom heard communities.
 This involves understanding lived experiences, as people will only share stories when they are in a safe space.

 Arts projects can give people a sense of belonging and provide a shared language.
 They are a great leveller as voices that need to be heard, can be heard, with co-creation used as a way to create space for different voices to come through.